 Mrs. Djoko said, “My husband Djoko now looks quite pale.
 I feel terrible when I look at him.
-Every day he works hard, but when he gets home all there is to eat is rice porridge.
+Every day he works hard, but when he gets home, all there is to eat is rice porridge.
 I’m a little better off.
-Whichever food sellers past the front of the house, whether it’s peanut salad or fried soybean cakes, I buy to help keep the hunger away.
+Whichever food sellers passes the front of the house, whether it’s peanut salad or fried soybean cakes, I buy some to help keep the hunger away.
 Sometimes we spend as much as one rupiah per day.
 Poor Djoko.”

-Mrs. Surya on the other hand wasn’t having so much trouble paying for things.
+Mrs. Surya, on the other hand, wasn’t having so much trouble paying for things.
 Her husband was a member of the regional advisory council.
 Rather proudly she said, “For us, our life is just the same, not much has changed from before.
 My husband Surya has a permit to travel anywhere.
 When he comes home from Banten he brings coffee.
-When he comes home from Cirebon he brings home rice and Kooa cigarettes.
-Usually the rice he brings is more than the two of us need.
+When he comes home from Cirebon, he brings home rice and Kooa cigarettes.
+Usually, the rice he brings is more than the two of us need.
 Well, what else can we do, we sell the left over.
-Sometimes it sells for as much as two rupiah seventy-five cents per litre.
+Sometimes it sells for as much as two rupiahs seventy-five cents per liter.
 Yes, it even covers the cost of going sightseeing at Warnasari.”

 Mrs. Djoko stood and said to Mrs. Scholar, “Mrs. Scholar, is that all that’s going to be discussed at this meeting?
 I just want to say that I am very grateful.
 Excuse me, I have to go home.”